The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/5-4-blm-raid-guide.md

 Relaxed: Prepull south -> Dualspell -> Under boss for first orbs -> Delay to 4x Implosions (use under boss) -> Tail end of VG1 -> After Shackled Apart -> After VG2

-1: Prepull directly south near the edge of the arena so you have 3/4 chance of staying in them for the first Implosion, and are already in position for the out mechanic afterwards.
+1: Prepull directly south near the edge of the arena so you have three-quarters of a chance of staying in them for the first Implosion, and are already in position for the out mechanic afterwards.

 2: On CD during Dualspell.
 Place them so the inner edge you can be in the stack, outer edge out of stack.
 It often isn't vital for you to be in the stack either--especially if static, double check with your healers, and consider offering addle as mitigation for the stack damage.
 For the following Shadowkeeper, you can bait your shadow cleave at one edge of your LL and move to the other, without having to leave them.
 Back to front, front to back, or even side to side all are sufficient.

 3: Under boss for orbs.
 You can stand on the edge closer to where your assigned orb group is to be in the stack, as long as they aren't too far out.
 Can always play it safe with a minor delay to place them closer to your orb group.

-Strict timing
+**Strict timing:**

-4: Use in the center for Fade to Shadow.
+Use in the center for Fade to Shadow.
 Aim to move out with an instant for the AoE snapshot--the AoE goes off more with the animation than with the AoE disappearing, so you may have more time than you think.

-5: Use on CD before Shackled Apart, can get most of a solid use here.
+Use on CD before Shackled Apart, can get most of a solid use here. \

-Relaxed timing
+\
+**Relaxed timing:**

-4: Delay until 4x Implosion.
+Delay until 4x Implosion.
 Place in the center and dodge to the safe spots for Implosions on the edge of your LL.

-5: Place after Shackled Apart, in the position you are dropping your Pitch Bog AoE.
+Place after Shackled Apart, in the position you are dropping your Pitch Bog AoE.
 Further uses can be used on CD from here.

-General notes:
+**General notes:**

 \- For movement during Implosions, if the first two shadows spawn 90 degrees apart you can stand in one spot to be safe from both without having to move.
 If this occurs during 4x implosions, you can do this then move diagonally through boss and be safe for the following two cleaves.